jexia/semaphore/examples/grpc/README.md

 # gRPC

-This example uses the gRPC implementation to allow maestro to call a simple greeting service.
+This example uses the gRPC implementation to allow semaphore to call a simple greeting service.

 ## Getting started

-To run this example you need to have Go 1.13> and the Maestro CLI installed on your machine.
+To run this example you need to have Go 1.13> and the Semaphore CLI installed on your machine.
 First start the service by simply executing the files inside the service directory.

 ```bash